 And sometimes serving is just holding space for her and holding her hand.
-You don’t have to constantly be moving and doing.
+You don’t have to be moving and constantly doing something.
 Being fully present right next to her is still meaningful.

 3. Receiving Gifts

-If her primary love language is receiving gifts then consider gifting your laboring partner a push present or any token of appreciation during labor or after she gives birth.
+If her primary love language is receiving gifts, consider gifting your laboring partner a push present or any token of appreciation during labor or after giving birth.
 Some sweet gifts ideas that you can give her are: